brimdata/zbpf/README.md

 Note that the Zed-enhanced BCC tools are configured to write to the `bpf` pool.

-> Note that in a production environment, the linux host would post data
+> Note that in a production environment, the Linux host would post data
 > to a Zed lake running at scale elsewhere.
 For this experiment,
-> we are simply running the Zed lake directly on the linux host.
+> we are simply running the Zed lake directly on the Linux host.

 ### The desktop host

-To query the Zed lake running on the linux host, you should install Zed and or Brim on your desktop/laptop.
+To query the Zed lake running on the Linux host, you should install Zed and or Brim on your desktop/laptop.

-Install these packages following the instructions in [Zed releases](https://github.com/brimdata/zed/releases) (as described above for the linux host) or
+Install these packages following the instructions in [Zed releases](https://github.com/brimdata/zed/releases) (as described above for the Linux host) or
 [Brim releases](https://github.com/brimdata/brim/releases).

 You can also [build Zed from source](https://github.com/brimdata/zed#building-from-source).